google-deepmind/deepmind-research/noisy_label/README.md

 <img src="paradigm.png" width="50%">

-# A Realistic Simulation Framework for Learning with Label Noise
+# An Instance-Dependent Simulation Framework for Learning with Label Noise

-We propose a simulation framework for generating realistic instance-dependent noisy labels via a pseudo-labeling paradigm.
-We show that this framework generates synthetic noisy labels that exhibit important characteristics of the label noise in practical settings.
-Equipped with controllable label noise, we study the negative impact of noisy labels across a few realistic settings to understand when label noise is more problematic.
+We propose a simulation framework for generating instance-dependent noisy labels via a pseudo-labeling paradigm.
+We show that this framework generates synthetic noisy labels whose distribution is closer to human labels compared to independent and class-conditional random flipping.
+Equipped with controllable label noise, we study the negative impact of noisy labels across a few practical settings to understand when label noise is more problematic.
 Additionally, with the availability of annotator information from our simulation framework, we propose a new technique, Label Quality Model (LQM), that leverages annotator features to